scottopolis/popup-zen/readme.txt

 *How do I setup MailPoet?*

 Install MailPoet, version 3 or later.
-Create a new Holler Box, and select MailPoet as the email provider.
+Create a new Popup, and select MailPoet as the email provider.
 Choose your list and save, new subscribers will be added to this list.

 *Email signups are not working*